 This intermediate tip builds on the one above.
 After you feel like you have solid footing in both languages, practice switching between them while studying.
 This may be confusing at first, but in the long-term, it will actually help you get used to using both languages without losing the other.

 Do this: Make vocabulary flashcards for each language and shuffle the sets together.
 Start small, with fifty words from each language, but eventually increase this until you’re comfortable mixing up all of your vocabulary words.

 You can learn two languages.

 Languages are fascinating, so don’t limit yourself to one at a time!
-By learning and thinking in both, you’ll open new possibilities and perhaps come to greater depths in each than you would have if you’d studied them alone.
+Learn your languages simultaneously!
+By learning and thinking in both, you’ll open new learning skills and perhaps come to greater depths in each than you would have if you’d studied them alone.

 Post by guest blogger Jamie McGhee: Jamie McGhee is a novelist, playwright and aspiring polyglot currently making her way through East Africa with a backpack.